 - Your Nicaraguan entry/exit Stamp given to you by Immigration when you entered Nicaragua

-- Payment of fee C$ 500.00 Nicaraguan Cordobas (equivalent to approximately USD $ 23.00) per additional month, maximum of 90 additional days.
+- Payment of fee $ 25.00 per additional month, maximum of 90 additional days.

 Nicaraguan Immigration imposes a fine on foreigners who exceed their length of stay without proper authorization.
-This fine amounts to C$50.00 Nicaraguan cordobas per day of illegal stay (equivalent to approximately USD $2.00), as of October 2011, and the foreigner cannot leave the country until the fine is paid.
+This fine amounts to $3 per day of illegal stay, as of September 2021, and the foreigner cannot leave the country until the fine is paid.
 This fine is waived if the U.S. citizen is also a dual Nicaraguan national and exits the country on their Nicaraguan passport.

 If you are a foreign tourist, your Nicaraguan entry/exit stamp or form authorizing an extension-of-stay must be presented to Nicaraguan Immigration prior to departing Nicaragua.